learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

   end
 ```

-Here we use the logic of our original `#add_song` method, which adds a song to
-an artist's collection and tells that song that it belongs to that particular
+Here we tell the song that it belongs to the artist, just as we do in our
-artist.
-But, we also create a new song using the name and genre from the
+`#add_song` method, and we also create a new song instance using the name
-arguments.
+and genre from the arguments.

 <p align="center">
   <img src="https://curriculum-content.s3.amazonaws.com/module-1/ruby-oo-relationships/has-many/Image_138_CodeObjectsConvo%28C%29.png" alt="belongs to" width="500"/>
 </p>

-This is not only neater and more elegant––now we don't have to create a new song
+This is not only neater and more elegant––we no longer have to create a new
-on a separate line *every time* we want to add one to an artist––but it makes
+song on a separate line *every time* we want to add one to an artist––but it
-more sense.
+makes more sense.

 ### The `#artist_name` Method